RealtyShares – What I Learned From Losing $50,000

 Debt And Equity Investments

-I initially invested in a hand full of small debt deals to get my feet wet.
+I initially invested in a hand full of small debt deals to get my feet wet especially since most of these had low minimum investments.
 In these types of investments, the investor is acting as a lender to the property owner or the deal sponsor.

 The loan is secured by the property itself and investors receive a fixed rate of return that’s determined by the interest rate on the loan and how much they have invested.

 In a debt deal, the investor is at the bottom of the capital stack which means they have priority when it comes to claiming a payout from the property.

 These deals were easy to understand but one of the main downsides is the fact that returns are limited by the interest rate on the loan.
 In other words, their returns are capped.